MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 When you publish a service, you should let people know that is ready for them to try out.
 Users can get the Swagger file they need to consume the service directly in R or via the API.
 If you do not provide them with a service name or version, they can discover the service on their own using the `listServices` function described earlier in this article.

-Also, users can consume the service directly using the "Request Response" consumption approach described in this article or using ["Batch" consumption (described here](data-scientist-batch-mode.md)).
+Users can consume the service directly using a single consumption call.
+This approach is referred to as a "Request Response" approach and is described below.
+Another approach is the [asynchronous "Batch" consumption approach](data-scientist-batch-mode.md), where users send as a single request to R Server, which then makes multiple asynchronous API calls on your behalf.

 <a name="data-scientists-share"></a>